Sz-Tim/isRev/ms/msDraft.md

 # Richness patterns
 ### Species richness
 Ant species richness shows a variety of patterns across elevational gradients.
-In the robust datasets, species richness most often peaks at intermediate elevations (14/20), though decreasing (3/20) and low plateau (3/20) patterns also occur (Fig. 4, black bars).
+In the robust datasets, mid-peaks are most common (14/20), though decreasing (3/20) and low plateau (3/20) patterns also occur (Fig. 4, black bars).
 Despite strong latitudinal trends in range size and beta diversity, the richness pattern distribution of tropical gradients is not significantly different than that of temperate gradients (Fisher's Exact Test: *n*=20, *P*=0.30).
-In the excluded datasets, the patterns are more variable, with mid-peaks, decreases, low plateaus, increases, and no identifiable pattern reported.
-Furthermore, decreasing patterns were roughly as common as mid-peaks in these datasets.
-This is likely an artefact of sampling bias, however.
-Of the excluded gradients detecting decreases, the majority did not sample within the lowest 400m, failing to capture the portion of the gradient where the common patterns differ the most.
-At the species level, therefore, ant elevational richness is variable among mountain ranges, though frequently highest at intermediate elevations.
+At the species level, ant elevational richness varies among mountain ranges, but is frequently highest at intermediate elevations.

 ### Genus richness
-The number of genera across elevations typically mirrors the number of species; the genus richness pattern is the same as the species richness pattern in 11/16 gradients.
+The number of genera across elevations typically mirrors the number of species; the genus richness pattern is the same as the species richness pattern in 11 of the 16 gradients.
-Moreover, the distribution of genus richness patterns does not differ significantly from the species richness patterns (Fig. 4, black and gray bars; Fisher's Exact Tests: *n~species~*=20, *n~genus~*=16, *P*=0.28; *n~species~*=16, *n~genus~*=16, *P*=0.39), though there is a tendency for the peak in genus richness to be less pronounced, resulting in several low plateaus with mid-peaks not seen at the species level.
+The distribution of genus richness patterns does not differ significantly from the species richness patterns (Fig. 4, black and gray bars; Fisher's Exact Tests: *n~species~*=20, *n~genus~*=16, *P*=0.28; *n~species~*=16, *n~genus~*=16, *P*=0.39).
+The peak in genus richness tends to be less pronounced, resulting in several low plateau with mid-peak patterns that are not seen at the species level.
 The distribution of genus richness patterns does not vary significantly between tropical and temperate datasets (Fisher's Exact Test: *n*=16, *P*=0.11).
 The log number of species increases quite predictably with the log number of genera (*R^2^* mean: 0.96), lending further evidence that ant richness patterns are similar at the species and genus scales.

 ### Subfamily richness
-The richness pattern of ant subfamilies along each gradient is coarsely similar to the species and genus richness patterns, though less distinct due to the smaller number of subfamilies.
+The richness pattern of ant subfamilies along each gradient coarsely resembles the species and genus richness patterns, though it is less distinct due to the smaller number of subfamilies.
 The distribution of subfamily richness patterns is not significantly different from that of the species richness patterns (Fig.4, black and white bars; Fisher's Exact Tests: *n~species~*=20, *n~subfamily~*=16, *P*=0.10; *n~species~*=16, *n~subfamily~*=16, *P*=0.20) nor from that of the genus richness patterns (Fig. 4, gray and white bars; Fisher's Exact Test: *n*=16, *P*=0.84).
 As at the species and genus levels, the distribution of subfamily richness patterns does not vary significantly between tropical and temperate gradients (Fisher's Exact Test: *n*=16, *P*=0.28).
-The log number of subfamilies does predict the log number of species, though less reliably than does the number of genera (*R^2^* mean: 0.79).
+The log number of subfamilies predicts the log number of species, though less reliably than does the number of genera (*R^2^* mean: 0.79).

-Ant richness, therefore, is often high at intermediate elevations whether measured at the species, genus, or subfamily level.
+Ant richness is often high at intermediate elevations.
+This is true at the species, genus, or subfamily level.
-Consequently, it appears that the underlying ecological or evolutionary factors driving richness are creating similar patterns at multiple taxonomic scales.
+The underlying ecological or evolutionary factors driving richness may create similar patterns all multiple taxonomic levels.
-While it may seem intuitive that the number of species would increase with the number of genera, in fact species communities can be over- or under-dispersed phylogenetically [@Webb2002], with the degree phylogenetic dispersion likely arising from the interplay of environmental filtering, neutral processes, and competition [@Webb2002; @Machac2011; @KembHubb2006].
+While it may seem intuitive that the number of species would increase with the number of genera, in fact species communities can be phylogenetically over- or under-dispersed [@Webb2002].
+The degree phylogenetic dispersion likely arises from the interplay of environmental filtering, neutral processes, and competition [@Webb2002; @Machac2011; @KembHubb2006].
-The similarity in richness patterns across taxonomic levels suggests that species across the many genera and subfamilies of ants along each gradient may be responding similarly to the combination of processes affecting speciation and community assembly.
+The similarity in richness patterns across taxonomic levels suggests that species across the many genera and subfamilies of ants along each gradient respond similarly to the combination of processes affecting speciation and community assembly.
-Nonetheless, given the disparate number of species within each ant genus or subfamily, the pattern of species richness may simply result from the richness pattern of the most speciose genus or subfamily along the gradient.

 # Dominant taxa
 ### Most speciose genus
 The numerical dominance of the most speciose genus is highly variable among mountain ranges.
-The most speciose genus along each gradient comprises 7–31% of the total species richness of that gradient (mean ± SE: 20.0 ± 1.57%).
+The most speciose genus along each gradient comprises 7–31% of the total species richness of the average gradient (mean ± SE: 20.0 ± 1.57%).
 These genera include *Camponotus* [@Sabu2008], *Formica* [@Gregg1963; @Allred1982; @WheeWhee1986; @Hellrigl2003; @Glaser2006], *Lasius* [@Karaman2011], *Pheidole* [@MoodFran1982; @VanPelt1983; @Samson1997; @Fisher1998; @ArauFern2003; @BurwNaka2011; @LongColw2011], *Stenamma* [@Lessard2007], and *Strumigenys* [@SarnEcon2012].
-The proportion of species within the most speciose genus does not vary predictably across latitudes (*n*=16, *P*=0.15, *R^2^*=0.08).
+The proportion of species within the most speciose genus in a regional community does not vary predictably across latitudes (*n*=16, *P*=0.15, *R^2^*=0.08).

-The species richness of the most speciose genus, of course, strongly predicts richness across elevations (*R^2* mean: 0.79).
+The species richness of the most speciose genus strongly predicts richness across elevations (*R^2* mean: 0.79).
-However, the overall pattern is not driven solely by this single genus.
+This single genus does not solely drive the overall pattern.
-Instead, the species richness pattern of the most speciose genus is typically similar to the richness pattern of the remaining species.
+Instead, the species richness pattern of the most speciose genus typically mirrors the richness pattern of the remaining species.
-Along most gradients, the richness of the most speciose genus predicts the richness of the remaining genera quite well (Fig. 5a; *R^2^* mean: 0.69), though the relationship is variable among gradients (*b* mean: 3.5, range: -0.9–10.8).
+The richness of the most speciose genus predicts the richness of the remaining genera quite well on average (Fig. 5a; *R^2^* mean: 0.69), though the relationship varies among gradients (*b* mean: 3.5, range: -0.9–10.8)**ADD SD**.
-Many of the non-dominant genera are neither speciose nor widespread enough to reliably discern a species richness pattern.
+Many of the non-dominant genera are neither speciose nor widespread enough to reliably reveal a species richness pattern.
-Those that are, however, tend to show a qualitatively similar elevational richness pattern both to the overall pattern and to that of the most speciose genus.
+Those that are tend to show an elevational richness pattern that is qualitatively similar to the overall pattern for that gradient and to that of the most speciose genus on the gradient.

 ### Most speciose subfamily
 The numerical dominance of the most speciose subfamily is highly variable among mountain ranges.